-Hello friends! 👋🏻 If you’ve followed me over here from my Disney blog, I’m sure you’re fully aware that I am a huge fan of runDisney.
+Hello friends! 👋🏻 If you’ve followed me for any length of time I’m sure you’re fully aware that I am a huge fan of runDisney.
 2017 marked my sixth year running the Princess Half Marathon and fourth year competing in the Glass Slipper Challenge (10K + half marathon).

 Perks of being a local.
 Walt Disney World races are my local races.

 Many of these princess race weekends have been completed with my friend Sarah by my side.
 Heck most of my runDisney career has been shared with Sarah.
 This year marked a monumental point in our current and future racecations…the addition of a plus one ☝️ Sarah is a now a mom and finally brought her little along with!

 Kids races!
 Here we come!